simonmonk/raspirobotboard2/README.md

 Next, make sure that your Raspberry Pi's USB power lead is unplugged.
 From now on we are going to power it from batteries.

 **WARNING: Never power the Raspberry Pi from both batteries and the USB power connector.
 One or other, but NOT both.**

+It is a good idea to leave the wheels off the robot chassis so that it does not unexpectedly drive itself off your table.
+One or both of the motors may spin as the Raspberry Pi starts up.

 Wire the battery pack into the third pair of screw terminals. +V towards the outside of the board.
 The Raspberry Pi's power light should light up and it will start to boot.
 LED1 and LED2 on the RRB2 will also light up.